Ford Raptor: Exterior and utility

+Interior and technology

+The 2024 refresh introduced a Head-Up Display (HUD) to the Raptor for the first time, featuring specialized off-road drive modes that project real-time pitch, roll, and drivetrain status onto the windshield.
+The infotainment system continues to utilize Ford's SYNC 4 on a 12-inch touchscreen, but with enhanced software for Trail Control and Trail 1-Pedal Drive, which simplifies off-roading by allowing the driver to control the vehicle's speed using only the accelerator pedal.

 Ranger Raptor

 First generation (2019)

 For the 2019 model year, Ford introduced the Ranger Raptor, derived from the global Ranger T6 mid-size pickup truck.
 Slotted above the Wildtrak appearance package, the Raptor is fitted with suspension and chassis upgrades to improve its off-road capability.
 In line with its F-150 namesake, the Raptor is fitted with a widened track and a raised ride height.

 The Ranger Raptor is fitted with a 2.0L EcoBlue biturbo diesel engine, producing 210 hp.
 Shared with globally-marketed versions of the Ford Transit and the Ford Everest, the engine is coupled to a 10-speed automatic transmission (shared with the F-150, including the Raptor).
-Similar to F-150 Raptor, the four-wheel drive system of the Ranger Raptor is adaptable to terrain.
+Similar to the F-150 Raptor, the four-wheel drive system of the Ranger Raptor is adaptable to terrain.

 While not wide enough to require clearance lights, the Ranger Raptor adopts several design elements of its F-150 counterpart, including gray six-spoke wheels, a FORD-lettered grille, and large Raptor decals on the sides of the cargo bed.